rustle-fu/container-jul27/container-nicf-notes.md

 - Graceful upgrade/patching
 - Automatic scaling and load balancing

+#### Logical organisation

+A Kubernetes cluster is logically composed of objects called "Resources".
+These resources are organised into *namespaces*, which partition the cluster.
+Namespaces are good for handling "roles" - there is a default namespace called `kube-system` that handles administration work (deleting it will break the cluster).

 #### Architecture

 Master-worker architecture.
 Master contains only control plane, no workload